-- Requestor must submit a written appeal to the SFAC no later than ten academic days from the date of the decision of the SFAC outlining the grounds for appeal and specifically identifying either the deviation in procedure or the missing facts.
+- Requestor must submit a written appeal to the SAFC no later than ten academic days from the date of the decision of the SAFC outlining the grounds for appeal and specifically identifying either the deviation in procedure or the missing facts.
 Any appeal not containing these elements will be denied.

 - The Chairperson of the SAFC may either grant or deny review of the appeal.
 The Chairperson must grant the appeal if an identified deviation in procedure occurred or the facts submitted by the requestor were not present when the Committee made its initial decision.
 If the SAFC grants a review, it shall reconsider the prior decision at its next meeting, or a specially scheduled meeting.

 - Upon reconsideration by the SAFC, It may either (a) affirm the original decision; or (b) award more than the original allocation.

 - If review is denied or the requestor is not satisfied with the decision of the Committee upon reconsideration, the requestor may further appeal that decision to the President of the College.